MetaMask/api-specs/README.md

 5. Writes out the merged and filtered OpenRPC spec to temporary files:
 	 - `src/build/openrpc.json`
 	 - `src/build/multichain-openrpc.json`
-6. Outputs these files to the `dist` folder.
+6. Outputs these files to the `dist` folder and deletes src/build contents.

 ## Deploy
 - [On release](RELEASING.md), uploads to npm at `@metamask/api-specs`